About construction sites

 The diary sheets should then be returned to us for analysis, and based on this evidence appropriate action will be taken.
 This may involve visits to your property to witness the disturbances you are experiencing.

-If you wish to register a formal complaint please Report It Online
+Report construction noise if you wish to register a formal complaint.